-When you return home after your eyelid surgery, you can expect your incisions to be red and to have some swelling.
+When you return home after your eyelid surgery, you can expect your incisions to have mild redness and to have some swelling.
 Your eyes may tear some.
 We’ll provide ointment for your incisions and may recommend over-the-counter lubricating eye drops.
 All of this may make your vision blurry for a day or two; that’s a common temporary side effect after surgery.
-In addition to the ointment for your incisions and eye drops to keep your eyes from drying out, we suggest cool compresses to be applied regularly for 24 hours.
+In addition to the ointment for your incisions, we suggest cool compresses to be applied on and off regularly for 24 hours.
 This will help keep the swelling manageable.
 There isn’t excessive pain involved; over-the-counter analgesics usually can handle it fine.

 For the first week after your surgery, you will need to avoid extreme exercise.
 If you keep your head elevated as much as possible for the first few days, swelling and bruising can be minimized.
 After about a week, Dr. Chandler will remove or clean up areas around your stitches.